Arriving at SoCo

 If your seminar includes travel, check with your seminar for more information about for off-campus dining; as with any travel, dining options are often restricted and accommodations that are possible by Stanford Dining may not be available.
 If you have specific dining requirements, plan for yourself as you would for any other travel event.

 If you indicate a housing OAE accommodation, we will confirm your accommodation needs directly with OAE.
 SoCo will make every attempt to address accommodation requests confirmed by OAE.
 We will ask you to report any other particular requirements in the post-confirmation questionnaire, as well.
 See SoCo Accommdation Requests for more details.

 SoCo Community Standards

 - As a participant in Sophomore College you will conduct yourself as a representative of Stanford, and will be respectful to other persons and property while on-campus and traveling.

 - Sophomore College is a SUBSTANCE FREE program.
 Alcohol use or use of purchase for others can result in immediate dismissal from the program and dorm housing; students will be responsible for any subsequent expenses.
 See Stanford's Alcohol Policy.

-- SCAs will establish community norm with classes, including mandatory times to begin the day, living in program housing, preparing for travel, and rules of travel.
+- SCAs will establish community norms with classes, including mandatory times to begin the day, living in program housing, preparing for travel, and rules of travel.
 Dorm restroom usage rules may be different from the academic year.

 - While in SoCo program housing you must comply with all University policies governing occupancy, including those set forth on R&DE Student Housing’s website: http://studenthousing.stanford.edu.
 There is NO LOFTING in the summer, no exceptions.